tim-gameplan/geo-graph/epsg3857_pipeline/docs/pipeline_comparison.md

 - **Obstacle Boundary Approach**: Best when clean boundary representation and optimal connectivity are required
 - **Hexagon Obstacle Boundary**: Best when natural terrain representation and precise water boundaries are needed
 - **Voronoi Obstacle Boundary**: Best when even distribution of connections to water boundaries is important
+- **Reversed Voronoi Obstacle Boundary**: Best when most natural-looking connections and robust geometry processing are needed
 - **Delaunay Triangulation**: Best when natural terrain representation is a priority (but still experimental)
 - **Boundary Hexagon Layer**: Best when "white space" issues need to be addressed